 What Are the Strengths & Weaknesses of the Equity Theory?

-There are many pros and cons of the equity theory.
+Research shows there are many pros and cons of the equity theory.
 Strengths include the ability to motivate a team through fair and equitable treatment.
 However, there are weaknesses, such as a person feeling slighted even through their being treated fairly, resulting in decreased motivation.

 The equity theory of motivation is great for understanding what goals motivate you and the people around you.
 It’s a great theory when used correctly, but it’s definitely not the only theory.
 In fact, there are many other ways to motivate yourself and others.
 Ultimately, it takes a blended approach of understanding key inputs and outputs in order to drive towards your ultimate goals.